SENeC-Initiative/DeNSE/docs/user/tutorial.rst

 ../../examples/models/neurons
 Contains a collections of DeNSE models built to generate various neuronal shapes : pyramidal cells, Purkinje cells, multipolar cells, chandelier cells, starbus amacrine, etc...
 The models were hand tuned for a qualitative resemblance with the corresponding cell types.

+analysis.py is an example code for importing and displaying a morphology file in neurom format

 ../../examples/models/competition
 Illustrates competition based elongation models